 We must consider the needs and past experiences of a young golfer.
 They may be experiencing some success at a young age, but have they developed a strong foundation of balance, coordination, strength, and mobility?
 They will all want to increase their rotational power so that they see immediate improvements in their game.
 This can be tricky because you have to give them a little of what they want, so you can also give them what they need.

-Here are a few examples of how I create habits to generate power with the junior golfer and tie in the IYCA LTAD Model so you can gradually progress athlete to more challenging activities or version of each exercise.
+Here are a few examples of how I create habits to generate power with the junior golfer and tie in the IYCA LTAD Model so you can gradually progress athlete to more challenging activities, or versions of each exercise.

 Keep in mind that these are just a few exercises that can be used, and none of them require equipment or weights.
 While traditional strength training can be beneficial for young athletes, it is wise to start with bodyweight exercises.
 This will allow them to develop body control and technique, and it is also a much easier way to introduce training to the parents of young golfers who may be resistant if they think you are trying to “bulk up” their children.
 While there are training misconceptions in all sports, the golf world is still very new to resistance training, so starting with bodyweight exercises is a great way to begin.